gbmhunter/blog/content/programming/languages/rust/index.md

 ## Embedded Platforms

 Rust is beginning to be used on embedded platforms (however, it is still in a mostly experimental manner).
-There is dicussion of the suitability of rust for an embedded platform at [Atomic Object](http://spin.atomicobject.com/2015/02/20/rust-language-c-embedded/).
+There is discussion of the suitability of rust for an embedded platform at [Atomic Object](http://spin.atomicobject.com/2015/02/20/rust-language-c-embedded/).

 [zinc.rs](http://zinc.rs/) is an attempt to write an ARM stack (similar to CMSIS or mbed in functionality, which are both written in C) using the rust programming language.